VFD/SinclairQL/library/programs/mdv/QLib336/ReadMe.md

 Turn on integer, not very efficient.\
 i% seem to be a good complement.\
-On Minerva this is obsolete.
+On Minerva this will be obsolete?.

 ```
 150 REMark $$i